Overview of Kentucky Taxes

 Whenever you get paid, regardless of which state you call home, your employer will withhold federal income and FICA taxes from your paycheck.
 Federal income taxes will go to the IRS, where it counts toward your annual income taxes.
 FICA taxes are comprised of Medicare and Social Security taxes.
 Each month, you pay into these systems so you can reap the benefits during retirement.
 Medicare tax is 1.45% of your wages and Social Security is 6.2%.
 If your salary is over $200,000, your earnings in excess of $200,000 are subject to an additional 0.9% in Medicare tax.

 One factor that will affect the amount of taxes withheld from your pay is your marital status.
-Regardless of how you file your taxes (e.g. single vs. head of household (meaning you’re the only person earning money in your family) or married filing jointly or separately affects how much you owe in taxes as well as how many withholding allowances you qualify for.
+Regardless of how you file your taxes (e.g. single vs. head of household), it will affect how much you owe in taxes and how many withholding allowances you qualify for.
 Having dependents also affects your allowances.

-Almost everyone has to pay federal and FICA taxes, but there are other monies that you may opt to have taken out of your paycheck.
+Almost everyone has to pay federal income and FICA taxes, but there are other monies that you may opt to have taken out of your paycheck.
 If you have health or life insurance policies through your employer, those premiums are deducted from your wages.
 Similarly, if you contribute to company-sponsored retirement plans like a 401(k) or Roth IRA, that money is subtracted from your paycheck.
-The same goes for any money you choose to put in a Health Savings Account, Flexible Spending Account or commuter benefit program.
+The same goes for any money you choose to put in a health savings account (HSA), flexible spending account (FSA) or commuter benefit program.

 Kentucky Median Household Income

-You will also be charged local income taxes, called occupational taxes in the state.
-Sorry to say this but not only will you be charged county taxes, but if you live on one of the cities within a county that also charge local taxes, you’ll be taxed for both.
+You also be have to pay local income taxes, which Kentucky calls occupational taxes.
+Not only will you be charged county taxes, but if you live in a city that also charge local taxes, you’ll be taxed for both.
 Most counties and cities charge a percentage, ranging from 0.05% to 3.00%.
 These taxes are levied on your wages, not your taxable income.